Renyi03/Physics-Racing-Game/README.md

  - 4 snails with different stats and abilities to play as
  - Smooth movement controls
+ - Wide map with different types of terrain of differing friction coefficients
  - Primary action for all snails: leave a slimy trail behind
  - Secondary action exclusive to each snail:
    - Miku snail quickly dashes forward